content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/java-8 plus/core-java/2-object oriented programming structure/8-java-inheritance-association-aggregation-and-composition.md

 2.3 Hierarchical inheritance

 3\.
+Association in java

+4\.
 Aggregation in Java

-3.1 When use Aggregation?
+4.1 When use Aggregation?

-4\.
-Association in java

 5\.
 Association vs Aggregation vs Composition